PythonOptimizers/cygenja/doc/source/examples.rst

             yield '_%s' % index, GENERAL_CONTEXT

-The first function, ``single_generation``, only generate one file without changing its name.
+The first function, ``single_generation``, only generate one file without changing its name (the extension will be changed though).
 The second function, ``generate_following_only_index``, is more interesting.
 It generates one file for each index type.
 These files all have a suffix ``_index`` attached to their names (i.e. ``_INT32_t``, ``_INT64_t``) and the ``GENERAL_CONTEXT`` ``dict`` is each time changed with the corresponding entry ``index`` updated.
 Here is a more complex version where we generate files with respect to an index type but also an element type: